When Alia Bhatt Was Dating Sidharth Malhotra: I Want To Keep Ranbir Kapoor As A Friend In My Life

 Was Alia Hinting About Her Relationship With Ranbir Here?

 "It could be a very random thing since I consider myself a random person.
 So, I may make these decisions also at random.
-I am not someone who plans out my life thinking,
+I am not someone who plans out my life thinking, ‘Well, that's how it should be done.'

 I feel the best things in life should happen when they are least expected.
 Maybe, people expect me to get married at 30, but I might surprise myself as well and get married before that."